Is your estimating calendar booked out?

 Know your target market and then zero in on them so that you are only going to estimates and only booking those projects.

 The point is not that you can’t paint the house on the hill.
-The point was that, know your target market and don’t paint the ones that are not in your target market.
+The point is to know your target market and don’t paint the ones that are not in your target market.

 You know what this allows you to do?